edgexfoundry/device-modbus-go/snap/README.md

 **Note** - at this time changes to configuration values in the [Writable] section are not supported.

-For details on the mapping of configuration options to Config options, please refer to "Service Environment Configuration Overrides".
+For details on the mapping of configuration options to Config options, please refer to [Service Environment Configuration Overrides](#service-environment-configuration-overrides) below.

 ## Service Environment Configuration Overrides